-Slow Cooker Edamame is a sort of succotash without the lima beans.
+This Edamame is a sort of succotash without the lima beans.
 I love succotash almost as much as I love to say it.
-For some reason I always forget to make it.
+For some reason, I always forget to make it.
 Just think, I could be saying succotash more often.

 Throw everything in the crockpot and you will have a different and delicious side dish that is easy easy easy.
 Slow Cooker Edamame to the rescue with or without company.

 - 15 ounces Can Corn, drained and rinsed drained